 According to the reports of Special Master to the US District Court for the Eastern District of California, between 2006 and 2010 suicides in the California prison system averaged 34 per year.
 Approximately 42% were committed by prisoners in the SHU or ASU (Administrative Segregation Unit).

 According to California Prison Focus, Mr. Morales was being held in the 4B facility, which houses hundreds of validated gang members in solitary confinement, at the time of his death.

 The Corcoran State Prison Public Information Office confirmed that Mr. Morales was being held in the Security Housing Unit at the time of his death, though no other information was made available.

-In a letter to California Prison Focus, an inmate housed in the same unit as Morales reported that Morales was being pressured to debrief at the time of Morales’ suicide by Institutional Gang Investigators (IGIs).
-Debriefing is a process in which inmates inform against their gang, and are transitioning out of the prison gang they belong to.
-For inmates in the SHU, it is one of the only ways they can be released from the SHU, aside from maxing out of their original sentence.
+In a letter to California Prison Focus, a man housed in the same unit as Morales reported that Morales was being pressured to debrief at the time of Morales’ suicide by Institutional Gang Investigators (IGIs).
+Debriefing is a process in which prisoners inform against their gang, and are transitioning out of the prison gang they belong to.
+For people in the SHU, it is one of the only ways they can be released from the SHU, aside from maxing out of their original sentence.
 The decision to debrief can be particularly stressful, as leaving prison gangs can result in becoming a target for retribution.

-Corcoran State Prison houses 1,426 inmates in the SHU or Protective Housing Unit, the latter of which houses inmates who are in the process of debriefing.
+Corcoran State Prison houses 1,426 prisoners in the SHU or Protective Housing Unit, the latter of which houses people who are in the process of debriefing.